alexandreiabattles/content-ops-starter/content/pages/home.md

           width: full
         - type: CheckboxFormControl
           name: updates
-          label: I have read and accept the legal terms.
+          label: >-
+            I also accept that this message has a business, interest or friendly purpose.
           isRequired: false
           width: full
       submitButton: